Vessel Sourcing Service

 • Reefer socket requirement

-• Speed and bunker consumption consideration
+• Speed and bunker consumption

 • Trading area and flag/class suitability

-• Port repair and local support availability
+• Port repair and local service availability

 • Commercial risk of older tonnage